awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress.md

 Adding a TXT record to your domain’s DNS zone verifies that you own the domain\.
 For demonstration purposes, we use the Lightsail DNS zone\.
 However, the steps might be similar for other DNS zones typically hosted by domain registrars\.

 **Note**
-To learn more about how to create a Lightsail DNS zone for your domain, see [Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail](lightsail-how-to-create-dns-entry.md)\.
+To learn more about how to create a Lightsail DNS zone for your domain, see [Creating a DNS zone to manage your domain’s DNS records in Lightsail](lightsail-how-to-create-dns-entry.md)\.

 **To add TXT records to your domain’s DNS zone in Lightsail**

-1. On the Lightsail home page, choose the **Networking** tab\.
+1. On the Lightsail home page, choose the **Domains & DNS** tab\.

 1. Under the **DNS zones** section of the page, choose the DNS Zone for the domain that you specified in the Certbot certificate request\.

-1. In the DNS zone editor, choose **Add record**\.
+1. In the DNS zone editor, choose **DNS records**\.

-![\[DNS zone editor in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-dns-zone-editor.png)
+1. Choose **Add record**\.

-1. In the record type drop\-down menu, choose **TXT record**\.
+1. In the **Record type** drop\-down menu, choose **TXT record**\.

-1. Enter the values specified by the Let’s Encrypt certificate request into the **Subdomain** and **Responds with** fields as shown in the following screenshot\.
+1. Enter the values specified by the Let’s Encrypt certificate request into the **Record name** and **Responds with** fields\.
-![\[TXT records in the Lightsail DNS zone editor.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-dns-zone-editor-text-records.png)
+**Note**
+The Lightsail console pre\-populates the apex portion of your domain\.
+For example, if you want to add the `_acme-challenge.example.com` subdomain, then you only have to enter `_acme-challenge` into the text box, and Lightsail adds the `.example.com` portion for you when you save the record\.

-1. Choose the Save icon\.
+1. Choose **Save**\.

-1. Repeat steps 3 through 6 to add the second set of TXT records specified by the Let’s Encrypt certificate request\.
+1. Repeat steps 4 through 7 to add the second set of TXT records specified by the Let’s Encrypt certificate request\.

 1. Keep the Lightsail console browser window open—you return to it later in this tutorial\.
-Continue to the [next section](#confirm-the-text-records-have-propagated-lets-encrypt-wordpress) of this tutorial\.
+Continue to the [next section](amazon-lightsail-using-lets-encrypt-certificates-with-lamp.md#confirm-the-text-records-have-propagated-lets-encrypt-lamp) of this tutorial\.

 ## Step 5: Confirm that the TXT records have propagated<a name="confirm-the-text-records-have-propagated-lets-encrypt-wordpress"></a>